axiom-org/axiom/ts/src/iso/README.md

 ## Forward

-Used to forward Signal or Publish messages.
+Used to forward other messages.
+Could be Signal, Publish, Create, Update, Delete.

 `message` is the encoded signed message we are forwarding